South Cambie, Vancouver

 Vancouver College (Private)

-A well-established Catholic boys' school accessible from South Cambie, with a long tradition of academic and athletic excellence.
+Established Catholic boys' school with a tradition of academic and athletic excellence.

 Shopping & Dining

-For more extensive shopping, the upcoming Oakridge Park development at 41st and Cambie will deliver over 500,000 square feet of retail and dining, including the highly anticipated Time Out Market food hall.
-This will put world-class shopping and cuisine within a short walk or single SkyTrain stop for South Cambie residents.
+Oakridge Park at 41st and Cambie will deliver 500,000+ square feet of retail, including Time Out Market.
+World-class shopping a short walk or one SkyTrain stop away.

-Main Street's vibrant collection of independent boutiques, breweries, and restaurants is just a short trip east and offers a more eclectic, hip dining and shopping experience.
-Granville Street to the west provides additional retail options and services.
+Main Street's boutiques, breweries, and restaurants are a short trip east.
+Granville Street to the west adds more retail.

 Frequently Asked Questions

-Is South Cambie a good area to buy a home in Vancouver?
+Is South Cambie a good neighbourhood to buy in?

-The Cambie Corridor Plan is the City of Vancouver's long-term vision to add housing, amenities, and mixed-use development along the Canada Line SkyTrain route from Marine Drive to King Edward.
-In South Cambie, this has introduced new townhome and condominium projects near the King Edward and Oakridge-41st stations, increasing housing choice while maintaining the area's residential character.
-The plan has been a key driver of property values along the corridor.
+The Cambie Corridor Plan is the City of Vancouver’s long-term vision for housing densification and mixed-use development along the Canada Line from Marine Drive to King Edward.
+In South Cambie, this has introduced modern townhome and condo projects near King Edward and Oakridge-41st stations, increasing housing supply and neighbourhood amenities while preserving residential character on interior streets.
+The rezoning has been a key driver of property value appreciation in the area.